leoalho/picomap/README.md

 # A minimal web map client
 Picomap is a hyperminimalist map client without any dependencies written in native JS.
-The source code for the project is in the ./src directory
+The source code for the project is in the ./src directory.

 ## How to use the map
 Add a div in your project with id="map".
 In addition add the following script to your project: `<script src="https://unpkg.com/picomap/dist/picomap.js"></script>`